P1xt/p1xt-guides/wd-cs.md

 * [ ] Project: Simon Game from the frontend section of FCC
 * [ ] Project: Read up on [Gulp](http://gulpjs.com/) - try to incorporate it into your workflow if you aren't using it regularly already
 * [ ] Project: Read up on [Mocha](https://mochajs.org/) - try to use it to test your JavaScript, every chance you get
-* [ ] Course - [Programming for the Web with JavaScript](https://www.edx.org/course/programming-web-javascript-pennx-sd4x) on edX or [M101JS: MongoDB for Node.js Developers](https://university.mongodb.com/courses/M101JS/about) on MongoDB University (or both, your choice)
+* [ ] Course: [Programming for the Web with JavaScript](https://www.edx.org/course/programming-web-javascript-pennx-sd4x) on edX or Course: [CS50's Mobile App Development with React Native](https://www.edx.org/course/cs50s-mobile-app-development-with-react-native) on edX (or both, your choice)
 * [ ] The FCC Backend Certification - all projects, ignore the tutorials and just read the official docs if you want.
 * [ ] Course: [Single Variable Calculus](https://ocw.mit.edu/courses/mathematics/18-01sc-single-variable-calculus-fall-2010/)
 * [ ] Book: [JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/)